jesuscopc/criptoEva/README.md

 ## Description

-Little APp to get criptos and show ina a table
+Little App to get criptos and show in a table

 ## Details
+typescript
+reactjs
+hooks

 ### The Application